runnerty/runnerty/docs/config.md

 }
 ```

+### Triggers
+The triggers are plugins which provoked the execution of a chain.
+The most common case is the schedule trigger which allows us to execute a chain with a periodicity like CRON.
+Another example is the file watcher trigger.
+This trigger let us to execute a chain based on the events defined over a directory or file.
 ### Executors

 The executors are plugins which enclose functionalities.
 This plugins allows Runnerty execute processes, data bases operations, use external services, etc. This is a list of the official available [here](plugins.md)

 In the config.json file are defined all the executors that are going to be used in the whole plan.

-This is an example of the configutarion of two executors (shell and mysql):
+This is an example of the configuration of two executors (shell and mysql):

 ```json
 {